 Design and Technical Production

 Students, majors and non-majors alike, who work on preparation crews or running crews for Theatre department productions are eligible to sign up for a one-credit lab.
 This must be done during course registration in the first week of each semester.
 A Theatre major is required to earn six laboratory credits in order to complete the major.
-See website for details on signing up for labs or e-mail Crystal Tiala.

 The ASM reports to the stage manager.
 There are up to two ASM’s per show.
 During performances the ASM’s work backstage and are in charge of the shift crew.

 If you register for a run crew, you are required to be at all technical and dress rehearsals as well as every performance and strike (approximately ten days in all).
 There are a number of run crews.
 These one credit labs are Pass/Fail.